-Amounts related to target performance share awards represent the value at the grant date based upon the probable outcome of the performance conditions.
-Amounts related to the performance shares designated as "Performance Shares-TSR" are calculated using the Monte Carlo approach.
-Amounts related to the performance shares designated as "Performance Shares-ROIC" are calculated using the closing sales price of our common stock on the grant date.
+- Amounts related to target PSU awards represent the value at the grant date based upon the probable outcome of the performance conditions.
+Amounts related to the PSUs designated as "PSUs-TSR" are calculated using the Monte Carlo approach.
+Amounts related to the PSUs designated as "PSUs-ROIC" are calculated using the closing sales price of our common stock on the grant date. - Amounts related to PSU awards that were earned and vested represent the value at the vest date based upon the actual outcome of the performance conditions.
+Amounts for both types of PSU awards are calculated using the closing sales price of our common stock on the vest date of January 2, 2020.

-Restricted Share and PSU Awards for Fiscal 2018-2020.
-On January 3, 2018, the Committee approved a long-term incentive compensation arrangement for the named executive officers in the form of restricted shares and performance stock units ("PSUs") awarded under the Hurco Companies, Inc. 2016 Equity Incentive Plan (the "2016 Plan").
+Restricted Share and PSU Awards for Fiscal 2019-2021.
+On January 2, 2019, the Committee approved a long-term incentive compensation arrangement for the named executive officers in the form of restricted shares and PSUs awarded under the Hurco Companies, Inc. 2016 Equity Incentive Plan (the "2016 Plan").
 The awards were weighted as approximately 25% time-based vesting (in equal installments over three years) and approximately 75% performance-based vesting (at the end of a three-year period, to the extent performance metrics are satisfied).
-The three-year performance period for those awards is fiscal 2018 through fiscal 2020.
+The three-year performance period for those awards is fiscal 2019 through fiscal 2021.

-The Committee granted the awards of restricted shares and target number of PSUs to the named executive officers effective as of January 3, 2018, as follows:
+The Committee granted the awards of restricted shares and target number of PSUs to the named executive officers effective as of January 2, 2019, as follows:

 Name Restricted Shares PSUs - TSR PSUs - ROIC

-Michael Doar 7,405 10,946 10,367
+Michael Doar 10,393 14,735 14,551

-Sonja K. McClelland 2,962 4,378 4,147
+Sonja K. McClelland 5,196 7,367 7,275

-Gregory S. Volovic 4,443 6,567 6,220
+Gregory S. Volovic 6,236 8,840 8,731